 Welcome to the Hybrid Quantum Networks Lab led by Dr Patrick M Ledingham.
-We are part of the Quantum, Light and Matter Group in the School of Physics and Astronomy at the University of Southampton, United Kingdom.
+We are part of the Photonic Systems, Circuits and Sensors Group in the Optoelectronics Research Centre at the University of Southampton, United Kingdom.
 The group was formed in July 2020.

 Our research interests lie in quantum light-matter interactions between atomic ensembles (based on rare-earth-ion-doped solids and alkali vapours) and single photons (generated from quantum dots and nonlinear media).
 Our research aims to merge these disparate systems to form large-scale quantum photonic networks for the processing of quantum information over global distances.